basham/swit-workshop-writing/slides.md

-## Skimming

-Structure content with:

-- Headings
-- Landmarks
-- Short paragraphs

-Notes:
-Skimming is a behavior that is used whether you are sighted or not or whether you have a mental impairment or not.
-Break up content with headings, landmarks, and short paragraphs to facilitate skimming.

-## Process

-Editing

 ## Iterative

 > Writing UX text is iterative, starting with less-than-perfect words, then replacing those words with slightly better words, and repeating until you find the best words.
 This is the way to make the text purposeful and protective, but also concise, conversational, and recognizable as coming from the organization’s brand.